MicrosoftDocs/customer-insights/ci-docs/data/data-unification-match-tables.md

 This step in unification defines the match order and rules for cross-table matching.
 This step requires at least two tables.
 When records are matched, they're concatenated into a single record with all the fields from each table.
 Alternate rows (nonwinner rows from the Deduplication step) are considered when matching.
 But, if a row matches an alternate row in a table, the record is matched to the winner row.

 > [!NOTE]
-> Once you create your match conditions and select **Next**, you cannot remove a selected table or attribute.
-If needed, select **Back** to review the selected tables and attributes before continuing.
+> Once you create your match conditions and select **Next**, you cannot remove a selected table or column.
+If needed, select **Back** to review the selected tables and columns before continuing.

 [!INCLUDE [m3-first-run-note](includes/m3-first-run-note.md)]